 The problem with that is you can only kill what you see.
 The thing with roaches is if you see one or two then there’s a good chance there are hundreds of others hiding in your house.
 You won’t be able to soak them all in bleach.
 That I can guarantee you (and guarantees are almost a never when it comes to getting rid of roaches).

 Another problem to consider is the very act of spraying bleach all over the place.
 It will discolor a lot of things that it comes into contact with.
 Get it on the carpet and it will be ruined.
 I’m sure I don’t need to tell you what happens if you get bleach on other things.
 There are better solutions if you’re looking to kill them with some sort of spray.
 Even a bottle of Raid will be a better option than spraying bleach.
 And for those of you who would prefer a more natural solution, I recommend a bottle of Eco Defense Organic Roach Spray.

 To kill off the roaches you must be able to hit most, or at least many of the others safely hidden from you.
-Bleach does not do this (Advion Roach Gel is the best at doing this).
+Bleach does not do this (Advion Roach Gel is the best at doing this and here’s why).
 It is probably one of the worst options for achieving this.
 Trying to get rid of roaches with bleach is like applying a band-aid to a severely infected wound; it doesn’t really do anything.
 There are many other options that are so much better at getting rid of these pests.
 Plus they won’t stain and they don’t smell quite as bad as bleach does.

 I’ve covered a lot of the more popular and effective options on this website here.
 Read through them and decide what is best for you.

 Now if you’re thinking you just want to use it to kill the random roaches you see running around the house, you have better options too.
 You are better going to store and spending a few bucks for a can of Raid, or something like it.
 It will do the same thing without the negative side effects of bleach.
 If you’re really intent on not buying anything, consider using a soap water mixture instead.